 We demonstrate that GenoDock is a useful tool to predict nsSNV candidates that could potentially disrupt protein-ligand binding activities, which could be further employed as a metric to gain valuable mechanistic insights into drug resistance activities and to design personalized disease therapies for individual patients accordingly.
-[52][70][71][52]GenoDock framework integrates genomic, structural, and physicochemical features for predictions of nsSNV impacts towards drug response.
+Though our random forest classifier is very successful at predicting binding affinity change associated with an nsSNV and at estimating the relative importance of our features, the classifier is an ensemble of 10000 decision trees, which is vague to learn the decision making process explicitly.
+To further explain the predictions by GenoDock, we apply C5 [52] decision tree algorithms to generate our knowledge model, which is a consensus tree depicting an universal decision-making process.
+Compared with C4.5 [70] and ID3 [71] algorithms, C5 is faster and tends to generate simple and clean trees.
+C5 also reduces overfitting and tends to use high relevant features affecting the ligand protein binding process with reduced-error pruning [52].
+Though this decision tree cannot guarantee to identify global optimum, the decision rules extracted from our C5 tree truthfully reflect the biophysical knowledge and mechanistic insights of binding affinity changes predicted by GenoDock.
+GenoDock framework integrates genomic, structural, and physicochemical features for predictions of nsSNV impacts towards drug response.
 Particularly, to cater the fast growing variant and structural data, GenoDock is an efficient and reliable toolkit to prioritize and filter variants into a subset of highly promising candidates for downstream analysis, for example, drug resistance studies of a target system.
 We believe that GenoDock will continuously help to better understand and to predict the impacts of variants as more datasets, advanced molecular docking software, and LBS experimental data being used into our method.

 Methods